jeff-anderson-cscc/2019-wiit-7340-lab4-spring-external-config/README.md

-# Lab 4: Using Spring Boot Externalizing Application Configuration
+# Lab 4: Using Spring Boot and Externalizing Application Configuration

-In this lab, you will learn how to externalize properties in a Spring Boot application.
+In this lab, you will learn how to create Spring Boot applications and externalize properties in your application.

 ## Getting Started